 Parameters that accept numeric values behave differently depending on the decimal separator of the user locale.
 In the following, the Buffer tool's Distance parameter is used as an example.
 The Distance parameter accepts a value and a linear unit type.

 With Germany (Germany) set as the user locale, a value of 4,5 is valid as a comma is used as the decimal separator in Germany.

 A value of 4.5 updates to 4,5 to comply with the user locale region setting (German (Germany)).

 With a user locale of English (United States), a value of 4.5 is valid as a period is used as a decimal separator in the United States.

 Python in ArcGIS Pro

-The behavior observed in the tool dialog, is also observed in the Python window or in ArcGIS Notebooks in ArcGIS Pro.
-The Python locale is set according to the user locale.
+The behavior observed in the Geoprocessing pane is also observed in the Python window and in ArcGIS Notebooks.
+The Python locale mirrors the user locale.